Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - [seekport](http://www.seekport.com/): The interface is in German but it supports searching in English just fine.
 The default language is selected by your locale.
 It's really good considering its small index; it hasn't heard of less common terms (e.g. "Seirdy"), but it's able to find relevant results in other tests.

 - [Exalead](https://www.exalead.com/search/): slow, quality is hit-and-miss.
 Its indexer claims to crawl the DMOZ directory, which has since shut down and been replaced by the [Curlie](https://curlie.org) directory.
-No relevant results for "Oppen&shy;heimer" and some other history-related queries.
+No relevant results for "Oppenheimer" and some other history-related queries.
 Allows submitting individual URLs for indexing, but requires solving a Google reCAPTCHA and entering an email address.

 - [ExactSeek](https://www.exactseek.com/): small index, disproportionately dominated by big sites.
 Failed multiple tests.
 Allows submitting individual URLs for crawling, but requires entering an email address and receiving a newsletter.
 Webmaster tools seem to heavily push for paid <abbr title="search-engine optimization">SEO</abbr> options.
 It also powers SitesOnDisplay and [Blog-<wbr />search.com](https://www.blog-search.com).